songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 |K|1268|N|N|1460/1380|1268|N|N|1440/1380|
 |L|1268|N|N|1460/1380|1268|N|N|1440/1380|
 |M|-|-|-|-|1268|N|TCP|1440/1380|
-Table 1 – Root Server Response Profile to a large DNS response
+Table 1 – IANA Root Server Response Profile to a large DNS response

 The structure of Table 1 is a slightly different from the table in APNIC's blog article.
 There are additional columns show the exact size of DNS reponse massage from each root server.
 We list them because we found them are different in 3 octets.
 A,E,H,J,K,L,M response 1268 octets and others 1265 octets.
 After some digging, it is found that different root servers behave differently due to the name compression in NSEC record.
 In the case of that non-existent name query, 'aaa' is a common label in both NSEC records of root and 'aaa'.
 Saving 3 bytes by careful name compression is not a huge optimization but in certain cases it can sharply avoid truncation or fragmentation.